 Washington state requires that you complete the WEST-B and WEST-E tests.
-See the Washington Educator Skills Tests site for testing sites, approved calculators, study guides, and more details.
+See the Washington Educator Skills Tests site for registration, preparation materials, and more details.
 There are restrictions on how often you can take the tests and how often scores are reported, so plan ahead.

 Washington Educator Skills Test-Basic (WEST-B)

 The WEST-B has three sections: reading, writing, and math.
 You can take the sections separately or all together.
 You must pass each section with a score of at least 240 out of 300.

 You may be able to use your SAT or ACT scores instead of taking the WEST-B. See the chart below for minimum scores.

 500 (prior to 3/2016)

 490 (prior to 3/2016)

 You must pass a multiple-choice test for each endorsement you choose.
 You must pass each test with a score of at least 240 out of 300, using the appropriate WEST-E or National Educator Series (NES) test listed.

 A passing score for a WEST-E test is 240, a passing score for a NES test is 220.
 If a WEST-E was taken prior to 8/30/16 for an endorsement now using a NES test, it will be honored.
 Foreign language endorsements have additional testing requirements.
 (Learn more about endorsements.)